 With the first option, you’ll have a large amount of coverage for your entire life.
 But you’ll pay high premiums for this protection.

 With the second option, you’ll have a large amount of coverage for 30 years.
-Then the term policy expires, and, ideally, your mortgage is paid off by then.
-After, you’re left with the remaining $250,000 permanent policy that provides financial protection for the lifelong needs of your child.
+Then the term policy expires, and, ideally, your mortgage is paid.
+After, you’re left with the remaining $250,000 guaranteed universal life (GUL) policy that provides financial protection for the lifelong needs of your child.

 You may be wondering, “Shouldn’t I buy the large permanent policy to leave my family with more money?”
 If you can comfortably afford the premiums, sure.
 A sizeable permanent policy can be very beneficial.